rewgs/cubase-preferences-selector/README.md

 Example: `python main.py rewgs` to switch to my personal config; `python main.py sns` to switch to the Sparks and Shadows config.

 Currently Mac-only.

+# TO FIX

+- Key commands aren't switching properly.
+Selecting the rewgs config and then the associated key commands does not load them -- instead key commands remain custom.
+Might be an issue with the key commands file itself, though?
+    - Updates:
+        - The AR.xml key commands file definitely isn't formatted correctly...that may have something to do with it.
+        - Definitely something wrong with that file ^.
+The sns key commands load correctly.
+That's great, it's not a bug with the code, the file is just fucked.
+I guess that's one reason to keep this all in a git repo...